nsavch/openunited-backend/README.md

 python manage.py runserver
 ```

-There is a management command to load some dummy data to get you started.
-The command is:
+There are two management commands to load some dummy data to get you started.
+The commands are:
 ```
 python manage.py dummy_data
+python manage.py import_expertise
 ```